cosmos/gaia/docs/docs/validators/kms/kms.md

 <!--
+title: KMS - Key Management System
 order: 5
 -->

-# KMS - Key Management System

 [Tendermint KMS](https://github.com/iqlusioninc/tmkms) is a key management service that allows separating key management from Tendermint nodes.
 In addition it provides other advantages such as: